Consulting Engineer at Red Hat

 If this trend continues the Eclipse IDE will not survive.

-There are ongoing work at Eclipse to make a new IDE - an IDE that is built on webbased technology (the Orion project), but it will take years with the current speed before it will reach the level of maturity Eclipse had 10 years ago.
+There are new and ongoing work at Eclipse to make a new IDE - an IDE that is built on webbased technology (Eclipse Cloud Development project), but it will take years with the current speed before it will reach the level of maturity Eclipse had 10 years ago.

 That said the IT industry is moving towards heterogeneous development environments.
 My belief is that both the traditional desktop based IDE and the upcoming web/html5/cloud based IDE's will play a part for many years going forward.
 Hopefully in a way that makes these play well together.